If you’re like me, you love going everywhere with your dog. Enjoying the outdoors with your pet is one of the greatest

-Now that we’ve touched on basics, let’s get right into the gear you’ll want for hammock camping with your dog.
+Now that you’ve read the hammock camping for beginners, let’s get right into the gear you’ll want for hammock camping with your dog.

 Depending on how big your dog is, you may want to get a double hammock.
 If you’re planning on camping with a 75lb lab, you’ll definitely want to get a bigger hammock.

 On the other hand, if you have a small 10lb dog or two you want to hammock with, then you can probably get by with just a standard-sized hammock.

 Otherwise, you’ll find yourself fighting for control over the sleeping pad and overquilt, just like you do with blankets at home.

 Your dog will obviously need food and something to carry it in.
 In some places, you can get away with bringing dry food in Tupperware.
 This is fine for storing it from bugs and raccoons as long as you keep it closed and out of reach of pesky critters.

 If you’re planning to camp in an area with a healthy bear population such as Yosemite National Park, you may be required to bring an approved bear-resistant food container.

 In these cases, you’ll want a bear-proof food container to store dog food in.